Blog

 Australian Eastern Standard (AEST) UTC+10 =(A1/86400)+DATE(1970,1,1)+(10/24)

-Extracting the Calendar Date Only Using INT and TEXT Functions
+Extracting Just the Date: INT and TEXT Functions

-Bulk Processing Millions of Rows with Power Query
+Bulk Processing: Power Query for Millions of Rows

-Applying standard cell formulas to massive datasets will severely lag your spreadsheet.
-For millions of rows, handle the conversion in Power Query during the data ingestion phase instead.
+Applying cell formulas to datasets with millions of rows will severely lag your spreadsheet.
+Handle the conversion in Power Query during data ingestion instead.

 FAQ